Holiday Home Marijana Holiday Home Marijana

 • 1 PM: Truffle lunch in Motovun

-• 3 PM: Drive to Grožnjan (15 min), coffee with a view
+• 3 PM: Drive to Grožnjan (about 20 min), coffee with a view

 • 4-6 PM: Browse galleries, wander the streets